coreyker/dnn-mgr/hpc_scripts/README.md

 ```
 This tells numpy's distutils where to find your locally installed libraries.

-Now we can install the numpy packages (using pip, or from github sources, etc).
+Now we can install the python packages (using pip, or from github sources, etc).
 The packages I have installed are:
 ```
 numpy,
 scipy,